NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 To pre-emptively accommodate this need, we have revised HashStore to store 'metadata', not only 'sysmeta'.
-All metadata files will be stored in the metadata directory, with the permanent address being the SHA-256 hash of the 'pid+formatId' and broken up into directory depths and widths as defined by a configuration file 'hashstore.yaml'.
+All metadata files will be stored in the metadata directory, with the permanent address being the SHA-256 hash of the `pid+formatId` and broken up into directory depths and widths as defined by a configuration file 'hashstore.yaml'.
 This configuration file is written by HashStore upon successful verification that a HashStore does not exist.